rgorai/complex-form-generator/README.md

       <td>suppressStyles</td>
       <td><code>boolean</code></td>
       <td>false</td>
       <td>Suppresses all styles applied to the form.
-Disables following props as they will have no effect.</td>
+Disables the following props as they will have no effect.</td>
     </tr>
     <tr>
       <td>floatingLabels</td>